 - Responds to information inquiries from the public

-- Conducts public education campaigns, including National Drug Facts Week
+- Leads NIDA’s public information activities and public education campaigns, including National Drug & Alcohol Facts Week

 - Manages the development and dissemination of NIDA publications

-Ms. DiFonzo joined Office of Science Policy and Communications (OSPC) in April 2008 with over 20 years of public relations experience working for trade associations, non-profit organizations and public relations firms.
+Ms. DiFonzo joined the Office of Science Policy and Communications (OSPC) in April 2008 with over 20 years of public relations experience working for trade associations, non-profit organizations and public relations firms.
 Her experience combines a broad knowledge of healthcare communications and media relations, as well as educational program development and execution.
 Kim is a member of the NIDA press team and responds daily to inquiries from national, local and social media on a wide variety of issues related to drug addiction research.
-She prepares spokespeople for media interviews, assists with the implementation of media outreach campaigns and events, including National Drug Facts Week, Monitoring the Future, and the Addiction Performance Project, and writes and edits various press materials.
+She prepares spokespeople for media interviews, assists with the implementation of media outreach campaigns and events, and writes and edits various press materials.
 Prior to NIDA, Kim worked in the public relations office at the American Psychological Association, wrote public relations materials on behalf of the President of the American Nurses Association, served as a national spokesperson for the blood services program at the American Red Cross, and managed the Campaign on Clinical Depression while at Burson-Marsteller.
 Kim received a Bachelor of Science degree in Psychology from Lynchburg College in Lynchburg, VA.

 Brian Marquis, Program Analyst